Crashing Waves vs. Rising Tides: Findings on AI Automation from Thousands of Worker Evaluations of Labor Market Tasks: Results

-At the $\geq 7$ threshold, a tenfold increase in task duration is associated with a $0.31$ decline in the log-odds of success.\footnote{We replicate the $\geq 7$ analysis in Appendix Figure \ref{fig:logistic_multimodel_comparison} using specifications that control for occupational and model-specific differences.
-Estimated slopes are similar, ranging from $-0.22$ to $-0.32$.} Evaluated at the sample mean acceptance rate of 60\%, this implies a drop in predicted acceptance of about 7.6 percentage points.\footnote{Because $\text{logit}(0.60)\approx0.405$ and $\frac{1}{1+\exp(-(0.405-0.31))}\approx0.524$.} The slope is slightly flatter at higher levels of response quality, with slope estimates of $-0.30$ for $\geq 8$ and $-0.23$ for $=9$.
+At the $\geq 7$ threshold, a tenfold increase in task duration is associated with a $0.27$ decline in the log-odds of success.
+Evaluated at the sample mean acceptance rate of 60\%, this implies a drop in predicted acceptance of about 6.6 percentage points.
+Appendix Figure \ref{logistic_multimodel_comparison.pdf} shows that this result is quiet robust across different specifications that control for participant demographics, occupational effects, and/or model-specific differences, with estimated slopes ranging from $-0.17$ to $-0.25$.
+As shown, these estimates imply relatively flat relationships between AI success (i.e., score $\geq$ 7) and task duration that can be approximated by a linear function (Appendix Table \ref{tab:binscatter_logspace_ols} and Figure \ref{fig:binscatter_logspace_ols_plot} confirm this).

+Figure \ref{fig:time_vs_success_logistic_three_thresholds.pdf} also shows that the slope becomes slightly flatter at higher levels of response quality.
+For instance, the slope coefficient is $-0.21$ at the superior quality level (score $=9$).
 As expected, the curves also shift downward for higher quality levels, reflecting the greater difficulty of meeting stricter quality standards at any task length.
-The slope differences imply that success probabilities decline more sharply at shorter durations, with the gap between levels of quality narrowing as tasks become longer (yet, differences are still notable).\footnote{Appendix Table \ref{tab:binscatter_logspace_ols} and Figure \ref{fig:binscatter_logspace_ols_plot} show that the relationship between success rates and log duration can also be well approximated by a linear relationship of average success on average duration, with a high $R^2$.
-The $R^2$ of a logistic regression is not informative as the independent variable varies between 0 and 1.}
+The slope differences imply that success probabilities decline more sharply at shorter durations, with the gap between levels of quality narrowing as tasks become longer (yet, differences are still notable).

+Finally, Figure \ref{fig:time_vs_success_logistic_three_thresholds.pdf} reports the average success rate across all models and task instances for each quality threshold.
+LLMs achieve minimally sufficient quality in 60\% of task instances, average-worker quality in 49.7\%, and superior quality in 27\%.